ashokkm04/viya_custom_context/README.md

-SAS Viya Custom Context Integration with AWS Services This project demonstrates the integration of SAS Viya with AWS infrastructure by securely injecting AWS credentials into compute pods using a custom Lambda function, Kubernetes ConfigMaps, and IAM policies.
+##SAS Viya Custom Context Integration with AWS Services
+This project demonstrates the integration of SAS Viya with AWS infrastructure by securely injecting AWS credentials into compute pods using a custom Lambda function, Kubernetes ConfigMaps, and IAM policies.

 ![Viya with custom compute context](./fanniemae_arch.png)

-Overview
+##Overview

-The integration utilizes:
+The integration uses the following:

 AWS Lambda: To securely fetch AWS credentials from Secrets Manager based on project-specific metadata.